paul-thebaud/func-client/website/docs/faq.md

   createdAt: attr(toDate()), // Infered from transformers.
   publishedAt: attr<Date | null>(toDate()),
   comments: hasMany<Comment>(),
-}, {
-  // `this` context is available and strongly typed in extensions. get isPublished() {
+  // `this` context is available and strongly typed in definition methods. get isPublished() {
     return !!this.publishedAt;
   },
 }) {
-  // `this` context is also available and strongly typed in classes body. shortenDescription() {
+  // `this` context is also available and strongly typed in class methods. shortenDescription() {
     return this.description.substring(0, 50);
   }